scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Jupyter kernels per document and multiple independent sessions per kernel, in addition to the built-in code execution system.
 Since Codebraid uses Pandoc for all Markdown parsing, it avoids the limitations of a preprocessor.
-Codebraid also provides a broader set of display capabilites, including the ability to programmatically copy and display code or its output into other parts of a document.
+Codebraid also provides a broader set of display capabilities, including the ability to programmatically copy and display code or its output into other parts of a document.